V-Mayya/Programming-Statistics-and-Econometrics-Resources/README.md

 <details close>
 <summary> Are these resources suitable for those with a beginner, intermediate, or advanced background? </summary>
 <br>
 - The resources are intended to suit individuals with varying backgrounds.
-There's something for everyone!
  <br>
-- You can find out the levels by reading the descriptions and selecting the relevant links.
+- You can get an idea of the levels by reading the descriptions and selecting the relevant links.
 </details>

 Photo by <a href="https://unsplash.com/@jessbaileydesigns?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Jess Bailey</a> on <a href="https://unsplash.com/photos/close-up-photography-of-two-pencils-on-closed-pink-covered-book-on-desk-near-macbook-air-in-a-well-lit-room-K47Tk9IEQPQ?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Unsplash</a>